ObjectIsAdvantag/webex-teams-sdk-wrapper-lab/README.md

 ```
 git clone https://github.com/weddle/webex-teams-sdk-wrapper-lab
 ```

-First select **"File -> Open"** and navigate to open the folder that was just created.
+Start Android Studio and select **Open an existing Android Studio project** (if Android Studio is already running, select **File -> Open**) and navigate to open the folder that was just created.

 Android Studio will import the repo and rebuild the necessary project files.